 “Daddy!
 Daddy!”
 Cathy cried out.

 He spent a couple of months in the hospital for his burns.
 During his absence at home, Lynh, who was the mother of Dean’s friend Angel, volunteered to take care of Dean.
-Sam spent many months agonizing over memories of the gruesome event that killed his beloved and their daughter along with the physical pain all over his body.
+Sam spent many months agonizing over memories of the gruesome event that killed his beloved wife and their daughter along with the physical pain all over his body.

 After the death of his loved ones, Sam lost his desire to do anything, not the least of which was to expand his business.
 He realized how much his family meant to his life.
 It didn’t matter how successful he could become nor how much money he could have from his business.
 Without his family it meant nothing.

 Consequently, Sam slowly sold off all the other stores but, incongruously, kept the one that had burned down.
-He could not bring himself to selling it and, instead, rebuilt it.
+He could not bring himself to sell it and, instead, rebuilt it.
 Too many happy memories were in that little store and somehow he felt that the spirit of his wife and daughter were still there.
 It seemed that his family spent more time in the back room of that store than in their own home.
 His children played and did homework at the table when they were not using it as a dining table.
 Even though Sam and Jackie worked very hard, they never neglected their children.
 There was always laughter’s in that back room.

-Years passed after that frightful incident.
+Years passed after that disastrous incident.
 Even though the renovated store looked fairly new from the outside, inside was still filled with an air of melancholy and gloom.
 As Sam’s drive to be successful in business dwindled, everything inside the store reflected Sam’s dark mood.
-The customers became scarce in the store whenever Sam was there.
+Customers became scarce in the store whenever Sam was there.
 As the store stopped making any profits, Sam had to use his savings from the sale of the other stores.
 Even though he was losing money running the store, Sam could not let it go.
-He was a living ghost trapped in the past with his wife and daughters' memories.
+He was a living ghost trapped in the past with his wife and daughter's memories.
 Sam held a hope that his son would one day take over the store and rebuild his broken dream.

-Bill’s spirit was possessing in Sam.
-With the warmth from a blanket, Sam began to dream, the one that relived the horrifying night.
+Bill’s spirit was in Sam.
+With the warmth from the blanket, Sam began to dream, the one that relived the horrifying night.
 Surrounded by fire, watching Sam’s loved ones dying in the flames.
 Bill was also there that night.
 That horrible incident, that brazen act of vandalism, had been Bill’s suggestion to his organization.
 He and his gang wanted Sam to know that they were not welcome in this country.
 Sam was getting too successful, the organization felt, by owning too many stores.
 He was becoming too well known in “their” town.
 Because of this, Bill’s organization was determined to crush this Asian show-off.
 Bill was there that night in a car not far away from the strip mall, watching his gang throw the flaming bottles of fuel through the store windows.
 To Bill, it was fun to see the grocery store burn.
 Bill could not understand the helplessness of a father in such a disaster.
 He never had any children.
 But as Sam dreamed of whole incident, Bill absorbed all of Sam’s feelings of horrifying pain and agony.

 In a moment of sympathetic hallucination, Bill imagined that Angel was engulfed in the flames of the burning store.
 Bill, in a panic, felt that he wanted to do everything and anything to rescue Angel.
 He felt as desperate as Sam did for his family.